DanielVNZ/CitiesCollective/PROJECT_DOCUMENT.md

 - **Favorites System**: Personal favorites collection with dedicated page
 - **Interactive UI**: Client-side components with proper authentication handling
 - **Social Navigation**: Easy access to community features throughout the app
+- **Profile Enhancement**: Users can optionally display their PDX and Discord usernames

+**Image Management Features:**
+- **Drag & Drop Reordering**: Intuitive drag-and-drop interface to reorder images
+- **Primary Image Selection**: Set any image as the main thumbnail for the city
+- **Image Deletion**: Remove unwanted images with safety checks
+- **Additional Uploads**: Add new images to existing cities anytime
+- **Owner-Only Access**: Image management only available to city owners
+- **Visual Feedback**: Clear indicators for drag states, hover effects, and confirmations
+- **Safety Features**: Prevents deletion of the only primary image, validates ownership

 **Technical Implementation:**
 - Comprehensive database schema with proper foreign keys and constraints
-- RESTful API endpoints for all community interactions
+- RESTful API endpoints for all community interactions and profile management
 - Client-side React components with loading states and error handling
-- Secure user authorization for all community actions
+- Secure user authorization for all community actions and profile updates
 - Real-time UI updates without page refreshes
+- Profile editing with form validation and success/error feedback

-**Next Priority:** The platform is now feature-complete with robust community features.
+**Next Priority:** The platform is now feature-complete with robust community features and enhanced user profiles.
 Future enhancements could include:
 - Advanced community features (user following, notifications)
 - City comparison tools and analytics
 - Community challenges and contests